BatsResearch/wiser/FAQ.md

     and reduce or increase the complexity of the model accordingly.

 - My generative pipeline is looking good, but I get poor scores on the training set while training the discrimnative model.
-    - Since our framework does not require training labels, the neural tagger there will have no ground-truth labels to compute training precision, recall, and F1. during the training these metrics will be inaccurate and thus very close to     0.
+    - Since our framework does not require training labels, the neural tagger will have no ground-truth labels to compute training precision, recall, and F1.
+During training, these metrics will be inaccurate and thus very close to     0.